 Alexa Eurich, Lead Teacher

 Alexa Eurich earned her undergraduate degree at UC Berkeley.
 She earned her teaching credential and Masters in Education from Mills College.
-Alexa taught at The San Francisco Children’s Art Center and has worked in both public and independent K-5 schools in the Bay Area for over seventeen years.
+Alexa taught at The San Francisco Children’s Art Center and has worked in both public and independent K-5 schools in the Bay Area for over 20 years.
 She is thrilled to have found her teaching home at Aurora.
 In 2014 Alexa earned her credential as a Certified Reading Recovery Teacher.
 Some of Alexa’s favorite things about teaching are: helping kids learn to read and directing the class musical every year.
 Alexa loves to sing along with her iPod and beat her husband Joe at Monopoly.

 Annalyse Sheppard, Lead Teacher